PaoloLongato/open-tagger/README.md

 4 - If you choose to lay the beacons out on "path", tey and space them by 10 meters or more.
 If it does not work well you probably need more beacons.
 Most beacons have a 50 meters range but in reality, past the 10 meters, the signal might be too erratic to be useful (but it all depends on the transmission power - TxPower).

-5 - After you chose a tentative configuration, create the areas and tag them as shown in the video.
+5 - After you chose a tentative configuration, update BeaconDB.swift with the correct technical details of your beacons.
+Build the app.
+Create the areas and tag them as shown in the video.
 Test them with the same app.

 6 - Delete an area by left-swiping.

 7 - Test what configurations works best for you and don't forget to share your insights and applications here.
 Thanks you!

-8 - Ah.. don't forget to fork and buld the app first.
-For (my very own) organisational reasons, I will keep the main code in the branch named "github-master".
+8 - For (my very own) organisational reasons, I will keep the main code in the branch named "github-master".
 This might get merged with the (now empty) main branch in the future.

-9 - For deploying a real world app you might want to link open-tagger to a back end and take your time to reproduce the forecasting algorithm on your own consumer facing app.
+9 - For deploying a real world app you might want to link open-tagger to a back end and take your time to reproduce the forecasting algorithm on your own customer facing app.
 It should not be too hard.

 # Who is it for?
 (App / back end) developers who do not want to be (beacon / software) vendor locked, are working with indoor proximity problems and need open source software to customize.
 As it stands, the algorithm does not need blueprints and exhaustive floor surface fingerprinting to deliver proximity information: sparse fingerprints are enough.
 The central use case is an app that delivers some sort if output when a user is near a specific fingerprint.
 For example I have used the code above to make a position sensitive audio guide for museums and an indoor proximity guide for the blind.
 Other classic example would be delivering position sensitive marketing information or "coarse" indor navigation (e.g. room by room or area by area).
 Therefore if you are implementing indoor marketing applications or positions sensitive indoor guides this could be an extremely quick way to get some testing done and possibly reimplement the algorithm in a more complex application.
 If you are looking for a teqnique that can port to Android, the algorithm used by this app should be a good candidate to reduce the fragmentation problem (as it is based on relative RSSI and not absolute RSSI numbers, so it is antenna independent).